How To Install Tape-In Hair Extensions

-While anyone can install Tape-Ins, we highly recommend that Tape-In hair extensions be installed solely by a trained and licensed salon professional.
+While anyone can install tape-ins, we highly recommend that tape-in hair extensions be installed solely by a trained and licensed salon professional.
 To avoid a bad hair extension experience and to protect your investment, do not attempt to do your own tape-ins.

-The best way to get clarified hair is to use a clarifying shampoo that doesn’t contain moisturizers and then let the hair air dry.
+The best way to get clarified hair is to use a clarifying shampoo that doesn’t contain moisturizers, and then let the hair air dry.
 The hair may be blow dried, just make sure that no heat protectant, gloss, or anything has been placed on the hair.

 Do not take the backing off of the tape and stick it on your finger while sectioning hair.
-Simply section the fair first and then use your nail to lift the backing from the tape, keeping your fingers away from the tape as you peel it, and place the weft onto the sectioned hair.
+Simply section the hair first and then use your nail to lift the backing from the tape, keeping your fingers away from the tape as you peel it, while placing the weft onto the sectioned hair.
 When you seal the weft, make sure there are no air bubbles.